kutec/tssync/_drafts/2015-10-05-top-10-wordpress-themes-for-technology-blogs-or-sites.md

 So, in this blog post, we are going to explore the top 10 WordPress themes that will allow you to create an engaging and informative technology related websites and blogs.
 <h2>TechSavvy</h2>
+<a href="https://magazine3.com/techsavvy/" target="_blank">TechSavvy</a> is an incredible WordPress theme that leaves a great impression on your viewer’s mind and encourages them to read all the technology based news of your website.
+Basically, it enhances your image as a technology expert or a journalist.

+The two most significant aspects of this theme are SEO optimization and the loading speed.
+And both of these elements play a crucial role in boosting the rank of your website on popular search engine pages like Google.

+The techsavvy theme will score more than 90 out of 100 in the Google PageSpeed test.
+So, it will be better for you to choose this theme if you want to increase the speed of a site.

+On the other side, SEO can be achieved if the code follows the standards of the industry, like Pingdom, Google Pagespeed, Schema, and many more.